-Winsome Hall is a non-executive director with more than 20 years' experience in a variety of private and public listed companies in the financial sector.
-She is Trustee/Director of Commonwealth Superannuation Corporation and director of the Medical Research Commercialisation Fund.
-Her past directorships include companies responsible for financial planning, consumer protection, infrastructure and venture capital and chair of a retail superannuation fund.
-She is active in superannuation industry organisations and is Chair of the NSW Committee of the Mothers' Day Classic, a fun run/walk fundraiser which donates all funds to NBCF.
-Winsome previously held senior roles Commonwealth Public Service and was Secretary of the ACT Branch of the Community and Public Sector Union.

-Special responsibilities: Member, Investment Committee; Member, Audit and Risk Committee.
+Winsome Hall is a non-executive director with more than 25 years experience as a director.
+She is director of the Medical Research Commercialisation Fund with past director roles in financial planning, consumer protection, infrastructure and venture capital and superannuation funds.
+Winsome Chairs the Sydney Mothers' Day Classic Committee, a fun run/walk fundraiser which donates all funds to NBCF.
+Winsome previously held senior roles in the Commonwealth Public Service and was ACT Branch Secretary of the Community and Public Sector Union.
+Special responsibilities; Member, Investment Committee; Member, Audit and Risk Committee; Member, Corona Cabinet.